Lotus-Token-Network/TC/README.md

 ### 5. Trigger to Start Crowd Sale Periods

+To start the PRESALE, the contract admin will have to manually execute the PRESALE function.
 Once each crowd-sale period reaches the limit, it will go to a waiting stage.
 To proceed with the next ICO period, the admin will manually execute the function that starts it.

 ## Next Coding Target